 - The Community Farm (6 miles) A community-owned social enterprise, growing and supplying lovely fresh organic produce.
 They offer volunteering opportunities alongside their veg box business.
 We sell their produce alongside our own, to ensure a good range is available.
 They list their veg by the proximity of the supplier so we can make sure we’re using and selling the best local, seasonal stuff.

 - Bradley’s Juices (15 miles) Award-winning Somerset apple juice and refreshing lemonade, as well as more unusual combinations like apple & blackberry, and strawberry & elderflower.

 - Fair Ash Farm Eggs (10 miles) Spanking fresh free-range eggs for our cakes and breakfasts, brought to us twice weekly by the lovely Tom.

 - Jess’ Ladies Organic Milk (33 miles) Fresh, non-homogenised organic milk, direct from the Jess’ Ladies small herd.
 Plus luxurious plain yoghurt, kefir and extra thick double cream.
 You can buy cheaper milk, but we like being certain of where it comes from.

-- Hodmedods (200 miles) Alright, this one isn’t exactly local to Bristol, but we love Hodmedods because they are trialling and growing, and developing markets for, crops that are usually imported, as well as bringing back some forgotten British pulses.
+- Hodmedods (200 miles) Alright, this one isn’t exactly local to Bristol, but we love Hodmedods because they are trialling, growing and developing markets for crops that are usually imported, as well as bringing back some forgotten British pulses.
 We love their yellow split pea flour, and their huge range of beans, and we sell their fermented fava bean paste, which is very much like miso, but grown and produced here in the UK.
 Pretty radical!